wleddy/bikematch/bikematch/views/templates/bikematch/index.md

 errands, or participating in mutual aid for vulnerable people who cannot leave their homes.

 Sacramento Area Bicycle Advocates are connecting those who have an extra bicycle to folks in the community who need one.
-Whether you have a bike or need a bike, fill out the form below, and we will match you.
+Whether you have a bike or need a bike, contact us via the links below, and we will match you.

 ## How it will work:
 ### If you need a bike;